 This recipe is basically the more organized and involved equivalent of throwing scraps into a dog's bowl.

-- Mix all ingredients in a medium bowl, stir to combine flour, carrot and baby food.
+- In a medium bowl, stir to combine flour, carrot and baby food.
 If it's too dry, add a teaspoon of water at a time until it reaches desired consistency.1 cup whole wheat flour1 carrot4 ounces baby food

-- On a floured surface, roll out batter.
+- On a clean and floured surface, roll out dough.
 The best thing to do is flour a sheet of parchment paper and then lay another on top of it, using a rolling pin on top of the second layer of paper.

 - The mixture will be very tacky, so you can't really use cute little cookie cutters on this.
-Just pull pieces out and roll them into quarter-sized balls and place them on a non-stick cookie sheet.
-Bake 11 minutes and then let cool on pan.
+Just cut or pull pieces out and roll them into quarter-sized balls and place them on a lined non-stick cookie sheet.
+Bake for 11 minutes and then let cool on pan.